stifwo/deer_pop_estimation/README.md

 **What the deposited Jupyter lab scripts do**:

-**data_municipalities.ipynb**: Contains all empirical data used for each of the six municipalities studied, except slaughter weight data which are embedded in figure_3.ipynb that produces figure 3.
+**data_municipalities.ipynb**: Contains all empirical data used for each of the six municipalities studied, except the slaughter weight data underlying figure 3.
+These are embedded in **figure_3.ipynb**.

 **make_synthetic_populations.ipynb**: Creates a large set of hypothetical population projections for each of the six municipalities by use of a stochastic sex- and stage-structured population model, using reported harvest data specific to each municipality.